kainino0x/cis565final/README.md

 Some issues are immediately clear:
 * Different amounts of processing will be required for different cells/planes.
 This varies depending primarily on the number of faces in a cell.
 * Different amounts of memory will be needed for different cells/planes.
 It is not immediately clear how many new vertices and faces a clipping plane will create.
 Do we need to overcompensate and assume the worst-case scenario every time?
+This will likely become the main concern.
+* We need to adapt the presented algorithm to be able to handle multiple sequential clipping planes.
+This should be straightforward since new vertices, edges, and faces are added into the list.

 Some optimizations can be made:
 * The fracture pattern can be stored as a non-triangulated mesh.
 That is, each face is in its own plane.
 This way there is no need to calculate the minimum number of clipping planes necessary.